Edwin P. Wilson: Investigation and conviction

 After a lengthy investigation by the Bureau of Alcohol, Tobacco and Firearms (then part of the U.S. Department of the Treasury), Wilson was indicted by the U.S. Justice Department for firearms and explosives violations.
 However, he was in Libya, which would not extradite him.
 Wilson was very unhappy in Libya, the Libyans were suspicious of him, and he feared for his safety.
-The prosecutors, led by Lawrence Barcella, knew this and they sent a con-person with links to the CIA named Ernest Keiser to convince Wilson that he would be safe in the Dominican Republic.
+The prosecutors, led by Lawrence Barcella, knew this and they sent an operative with links to the CIA to convince Wilson that he would be safe in the Dominican Republic.
 Wilson flew to the Caribbean, but upon arrival was arrested and flown to New York.

 He was put on trial four separate times.
 Before he stood trial, several prosecution witnesses died under suspicious circumstances, including Cuban exile Rafael Villaverde, who disappeared in a boating accident near the Bahamas after an explosion on his boat, and former CIA agent Kevin P. Mulcahy, who had worked for Wilson and blown the whistle to the government.
 Wilson's friend Ricardo Morales, a longtime nemesis of Villaverde in the Cuban exile community, would die in a bar fight in December 1983.

 Wilson was found not guilty of trying to hire a group of Cuban exiles to kill Libyan dissident Umar Muhayshi (his co-defendant Frank Terpil never stood trial as he was a fugitive the rest of his life and died in Cuba in 2016).
 He was found guilty of exporting guns, including the one used in the Bonn assassination and of shipping the explosives and sentenced to 15 years in prison for the former and 17 years for the latter.
 While awaiting trial, he allegedly approached a fellow prisoner and attempted to hire him to kill the federal prosecutors.
 The prisoner instead went to the authorities and they set Wilson up with an undercover agent.
 The agent taped Wilson hiring him to kill the prosecutors, six witnesses and his ex-wife.
 In a subsequent trial, he was sentenced to an added 24 years in jail for conspiracy to murder.